entrhq/forge/docs/adr/0032-agent-scratchpad-notes-system.md

     MaxContentLength, len(content),
 )

-// Example: Too many tags
+// Example: Tag count validation return "", nil, fmt.Errorf(
-return "", nil, fmt.Errorf(
+    "note requires 1-5 tags (got %d). "+
-    "note has too many tags (max %d, got %d). "+ "Please reduce the number of tags to focus on the most relevant categories", MaxTags, len(tags),
+    "Please provide at least 1 tag and no more than 5 tags for organization", len(tags),
 )
 ```